- Purchase the complete Expat Arrivals Lagos Guide (PDF)

 Kekes are three-wheeled vehicles that operate in Nigerian cities and provide an alternative means of getting around.
 Also known as auto rickshaws, many local commuters travel by keke daily.

 Note that both kekes and okadas have faced restrictions in city-centre areas in Lagos and on major roads.
-This has been met with much resistance in recent years, with drivers protesting these regulations and commuters being left to use the buses.
+This has been met with much resistance in recent years, with drivers protesting these regulations.

 Cycling in Lagos